Volkswagen Caddy: Second generation (Typ 9K/9U; 1996)

 It was built in Spain, at the Martorell factory of SEAT, from 1996 to 2004.
 Its twin, the SEAT Inca, was quickly phased out when the SEAT marque was realigned as the "sporty" branch of the Volkswagen Group.

 It was in production in Argentina until 2008 for the Latin American market.
-It received a cosmetic facelift in 2005, similar to the post 1999 Volkswagen Polo Mk3.
+In 2005 the Argentinian-made Caddy (called the Derby Van or Pointer Van, depending on the market) received a facelift which was never sold in Europe, with a front treatment similar to that of the Polo Classic (6K; 1999 facelift).